Mainz University of Applied Sciences

-The Mainz University of Applied Sciences (German: Hochschule Mainz), is a 1971-founded university located in Mainz, Germany.
+The Mainz University of Applied Sciences (German: Hochschule Mainz), is a 1971-founded university located in Mainz, in the western German state of Rhineland-Palatinate.
 The University of Applied Sciences Mainz consists of three faculties: School of Technology, School of Design and School of Business.
 The common feature of all fields of study is the practical orientation of the university, the short periods of study and the internationally orientated courses.

-In 2009 the School of Business, the School of Engineering with the departments Geoinformatics and Surveying and the administration of the university moved to the new location "Campus".
-All other departments will move as well in the near future to the new location "Campus".

 History and profile

 The Mainz University of Applied Sciences stands in the long tradition of two educational institutions from the Electoral Mainz and the Grand Ducal Darmstadt.

 On the one hand the craftsman drawing school founded 1841 in Mainz (1933 renamed in State School of Arts and Crafts, 1939 dissolved), whose origin can be seen in the 1757 founded Electoral Academy of Painting and Sculpture.

 On the other hand, the Grand Ducal State Construction School founded in 1876 in Darmstadt (1933 renamed in the State Building School), in 1936 relocated from Darmstadt to Mainz as Adolf-Hitler-Building School.

 After the Second World War, the Staatsbauschule und Landeskunstschule was officially reopened on October 3, 1946, in the Auditorium Maximum of Johannes Gutenberg University Mainz as the succession institution of the State Building School and the State School of Arts and Crafts.

 In 1971 the University of Applied Sciences Rhineland-Palatinate was founded.
 In the year of 1996 the Mainz University of Applied Sciences was re-established as an independent university with three faculties: School of Engineering, School of Design and School of Business.

 At the Mainz University of Applied Sciences a wide variety of study programs is offered, for example in architecture, civil engineering, geospatial and surveying, real estate project management, interior design, communication design, media design, technical building management, and economics (e.g. business management, international business, business law, career Integrating economics, economic computer science).

+In 2009, the School of Business, the School of Engineering and the university's administration moved to a new location west of the city, named "Campus".